Eduap-com/WordMat/How to build WordMat.md

 ## Mac
 First install [Packages](http://s.sudre.free.fr/Software/Packages/about.html)

-Currently the Mac folder is missing a file/folder called **maxima.app** before it can be compiled as it exceeds the GitHub limit of 100 MB
+Currently the Mac folder is missing a file/folder called **maxima.app** in ExternalProgram before it can be compiled as it exceeds the GitHub limit of 100 MB
 You can get this file from the most recent installer.
-It will be placed in the folder: /Library/Application support/Microsoft/Office365/User Content/Add-ins/WordMat/ Then place it in the Mac/WordMat folder.
+It will be placed in the folder: /Library/Application support/Microsoft/Office365/User Content/Add-ins/WordMat/ Then place it in the Mac/ExternalPrograms folder.
 Also the paths in the pkgproj file probably needs to be set manually on a new computer.
 A work in progress.

 To build do the following
 1. Open WordMat.pkgproj
-2. Click build in the menu
+2. Click Build / Build in the menu
-3. Wait until it completes
+3. Wait until the build log reads: **Build succeded**
 4. A new *WordMat.pkg* file is created in the same folder

 Be aware that if you are building a new version there are a number of things you must observe, depending on where changes have been made in the code.